 A printable PDF of the above policy is located here for reference.

 Denver's housing costs, both for-rent and for-sale, have risen dramatically since 2010.
 Even with robust construction, Denver's supply of housing is unable to keep pace with demand.
 The community asked the city to address the struggle for the estimated 87,000 households who are cost-burdened (paying more than one-third of their monthly income on housing) by establishing a dedicated fund.

 The new housing fund will be used to create and preserve housing for households across a wide income spectrum.
 The fund will support permanent housing and supportive services for at-risk residents, low- and moderate-income workforce rental housing, and moderate-income for-sale housing.

 Every building permit applicant MUST submit an affordable housing fee application at log-in, including projects in existing buildings with no new floor area or that only need shoring/excavation or foundation-only permits.
 This application is not needed for walk-through review projects, unless you are converting a parking area (e.g., a garage) into habitable space.

-Visit denvergov.org/housing for more information about Denver's dedicated affordable housing fund.
+Visit the Housing Stability website for more information about Denver's dedicated affordable housing fund.

 Visit denvergov.org/38Blake to learn more about incentivized affordable housing development in the 38th and Blake Station Area.